 This brings us to inspections and whether or not you should invest in one.
 The short answer is yes, you should definitely have your home inspected before any solid decisions are made.
 Small problems within a home can be hard to detect at first and you don’t want to pay more for a house with a leaky roof.
 Some certified home inspectors can also check for pest problems or septic issues, ensuring there aren’t any major issues with your home.
 If you want peace of mind and are keen on avoiding future inconveniences then a residential home inspection is a worthy investment.

-Overall the home buying process isn’t too complicated and it can be advantageous to know the basics before you begin making offers.
-Crafting, negotiating, and having your offer accepted all contain various steps and the timing of the process can vary significantly.
+Overall the home buying process is not too complicated and it can be advantageous to know the basics before you begin making offers.
+The home buying process involves crafting, negotiating, and having your offer accepted which all contain various steps and the timing of the home buying process can vary significantly.
 The real estate market is ever changing so be sure to update your knowledge the next time you plan on moving.
 Lastly, it is highly important to inspect your home before any final decisions are made.

 If you have questions regarding home inspections, feel free to call or text Ellingwood Pro at 276-566-5669.
 We service counties in West Virginia, Virginia, and Maryland.
 If you are curious about how much it would cost for us to complete your home inspection, we have a free estimate tool right on our website to make it easier for you.
 Our inspections can be scheduled online or by giving us a call.